magicdude4eva/docker-gunbot/README.md

 :trophy: If you are new to Binance, [I can share my affiliate link where both of us will earn 10% commission on trades](https://www.binance.com/en/register?ref=WXNEJLQB).

+:trophy: 2021-11-20: I have started trading CRO on Kucoin with Gunbot - if you are not signed up with them use my link: [Kucoin Signup Referral](https://www.kucoin.com/ucenter/signup?rcode=7wrbxe)

+:rocket: 2021-11-20: If you have not signed up with Crypto.com to trade in CRO, read this: [Crypto.com Visa Debit Card with Cashback and 100% rebate on Netflix, Spotify & Amazon Prime](https://www.naschenweng.info/2021/11/10/crypto_com_visa_debit_card_supercharger/)

 ## Docker image with colorised output & Telegram Support